Skip to main content

 These healthy habits will not only make you feel more energetic and brighten your mood in the short term but will protect your health and wellbeing in the years to come.
 They may also reduce the intensity of menopausal symptoms later.

-If you are using the combined contraceptive pill for contraception, plan how you will switch it out to avoid falling off the hormone cliff as you approach menopause.
-Sometimes changing the type of pill to a lower dose or using a progestogen only pill can be considered.
+If you are using the combined contraceptive pill for contraception, sometimes changing the type of pill to a lower dose or using a progestogen only pill can be considered as you prepare for future changes or have additional risk factors for using the pill such as smoking or obesity.

-If you are experiencing mental health problems or aggravation of migraines, hormonal treatments can help.
+If you are experiencing mental health problems or aggravation of migraines, hormonal treatments might help but often require trial and error and may not be predictably successful until your cycle starts to lengthen.

 What’s up next?